Sins of the Past (Terriers): Present day

-Britt is brought to the station for the attack on Owen.
-Hank visits Britt at his cell, telling him that he attacked the wrong man, revealing that Katie told him about her one night stand.
-Britt is furious, while Hank defends his actions, as Britt proved his point by going to prison.
-Britt angrily tells him to leave, and Hank complies.
+Meanwhile, a drunken Britt corners Gavin at a grocery store and brutally attacks him, leading to his arrest.
+Hank visits Britt at his cell, telling him that he attacked the wrong man and revealing that Katie told him about what she had done.
+Hank defends his actions, as Britt proved his point by getting arrested.
+Britt furiously tells him to leave.
+In a flashback to after his interrogation, Hank urges Britt to stop his criminal life and find better friends, while Britt tells him he hopes Hank is able to solve the rape case.